 In August 2015, we entered into Shareholder's Agreement with various partners which created Avocados de Jalisco, S.A.P.I. de C.V.
 Avocados de Jalisco is a Mexican corporation created to engage in procuring, packing and selling avocados.
 This entity is approximately 83% owned by Calavo and is consolidated in our financial statements.
-Avocados de Jalisco has built a packinghouse located in Jalisco, Mexico and such packinghouse began operations in June of 2017.
-As of October 31, 2018, 2017 and 2016, we have made preseason advances of approximately \$0.1 million to various partners of Avocados de Jalisco.
-During the year ended October 31, 2018 and 2017, we purchased approximately \$1.8 million and \$1.9 million of avocados from the partners of Avocados de Jalisco.
+Avocados de Jalisco built a packinghouse located in Jalisco, Mexico and such packinghouse began operations in June of 2017.
+As of October 31, 2019, we have made an insignificant amount of preseason advances to various partners of Avocados de Jalisco.
+As of October 31, 2018 and 2017, we have made preseason advances of approximately \$0.1 million to various partners of Avocados de Jalisco.
+During the year ended October 31, 2019, 2018 and 2017, we purchased approximately \$2.5 million, \$1.8 million and \$1.9 million of avocados from the partners of Avocados de Jalisco.
 In January 2018, we transferred \$1.0 million of interest to the Avocados de Jalisco noncontrolling members.

-As of October 31, 2018 and 2017, we have an investment of \$19.9 million and \$28.4 million in FreshRealm, LLC ("FreshRealm").
+As of October 31, 2019 and 2018, we have an equity investment of \$5.8 million and \$19.9 million in FreshRealm, LLC ("FreshRealm").
 We record the amount of our investment in FreshRealm in "Investment in unconsolidated entities" on our Consolidated Condensed Balance Sheets and recognize losses in FreshRealm in "Income/(loss) in unconsolidated entities" in our Consolidated Condensed Statement of Income.
 See Note 16 for additional information.
+As of October 31, 2018, our ownership percentage in FreshRealm was approximately 37%.
+In fiscal 2019, certain FreshRealm employees left the company surrendering their ownership units, as a result, this increased our ownership percentage in FreshRealm slightly to approximately 38%.